 Charity | Red Cross

-Feeling overwhelmed, not sure where to start or simply want a hand?
+Feeling overwhelmed, not sure where to start or simply want to learn more about how to downsize your home for seniors?
 That’s what we’re here for!

-We’ve connected with a few local specialists to help take the guesswork out of downsizing.
+We’ve connected with a few local specialists to help take the guesswork out of downsizing your home.
 If you would like us to help you get in touch with a specialist, please reach out to the Greenway Views Membership Team on 1300 535 000 or feel free to contact the below specialists.
 We recommend:

 - Downsize with Care

 02 6134 5200

 Ready to get started?
 You now know how to downsize your home for seniors

 While downsizing your home in Australia offers a range of benefits, it can be challenging to know where to start — after all, you’re moving your entire life to another location.
 Before you pack your boxes, create a handy checklist to determine what furniture needs to be transferred and what you may be donating or giving away.